 - Involve customers and employees

-Once Covid-19 comes to an end, you will need a strong recovery communications strategy; ensuring communications is in the heart of your organisation.
+As we slowly come out of the pandemic, you will need a strong recovery communications strategy that ensures communications stays at the heart of your organisation.
 This will help you understand your priorities and what is important now and in upcoming months.
-Since we will learn how to live with Covid-19, you will need to overcome any challenge your organisation may face and have a clear narrative and direction on how the challenge can be solved.

 Boost Your Leadership, Management and Strategic Skills with our Training Courses